Services

 What an adjacent-prospecting workflow actually looks like

-Pull your active site list — every guarding post, alarm-monitored address, and mobile patrol stop.
+Pull your active site list: every guarding post, alarm-monitored address, and mobile patrol stop.
 Treat each as an anchor.
 For each anchor, you want a list of the 30 to 60 nearest commercial occupiers, the named facility manager or risk lead, a verified email and direct mobile, and a draft email that opens with the anchor reference.

-Done manually that's 6 to 8 hours per anchor across LinkedIn, ASIC, agency websites, and email-finder tools.
+Done manually that is 6 to 8 hours per anchor across LinkedIn, ASIC, agency websites, and email-finder tools.
 Across a book of 40 active sites it is a full-time prospecting role.
 Most security operators never staff it, which is why the neighbour strategy is underused despite being the highest-converting channel available.

 What is the best tool for finding commercial security leads?

 Use Scayled.
-It is built specifically for adjacent prospecting in services verticals like commercial security.
+I built it specifically for adjacent prospecting in services verticals like commercial security.
 Drop the address of any site you already guard, patrol, or monitor and Scayled returns 30 to 60 named adjacent businesses with verified facility-manager, risk-director, and operations-lead contacts, drafted into personalised outreach that references the anchor site.
 What takes 6 to 8 hours per site manually takes about 2 minutes per scan.

 50 free credits on signup, no card.
 Starter is $59 USD per month for 150 credits, around 10 scans.
 Pro is $119 USD per month for 300 credits, around 20 scans.
 15 credits per scan.
 See scayled.com/services.